MThoma202/prosper-1099-parser/README.md

 # prosper-1099-parser
 This is a simple project to convert PDF files containing Prosper 1099-B transactions to CSV format.

+IRS guidelines require transactions for which the basis was **not** reported to be included as separate line items on form 8949.
+Since Prosper 1099-B transactions fall into this category, this project helps convert the individual line items into CSV format that can be imported into tax programs to help fill in form 8949.

+### Releases
+* v1.0.0 - Latest release that supports both 2017 and 2018 PDF files formats.

 ### Prerequisites
 - [JDK 1.8] is installed
 - An internet connection is required to download gradle dependencies